OCA/l10n-brazil/l10n_br_repair/readme/DESCRIPTION.rst

-This module extends the standard Odoo repair module for Brazil.
-Especially it deals with the propagation of the fiscal operation and fiscal comment.
-This module can be used both with or without the "NFe" electronic invoicing so it does not provide the NFe support itself.
+This module extends the Odoo Repair module to adapt it to the Brazilian needs, with this module you have tax data for collection and generation of fiscal documents (NF-e, NFS-e, CF-e, NFC-e and others), calculation Brazilian taxes and contributions (municipal, state and federal).